 Protecting your privacy

-- Australian laws require us to safeguard your information against loss, misuse, unauthorised access, modification or disclosure
+- We protect your personal information from misuse, interference and loss; and from unauthorised access, modification or disclosure

 Keeping your personal information safe

-The Privacy Act 1988 and the Australian Passports Act 2005 regulate how the Department of Foreign Affairs and Trade (DFAT) uses your personal information.
-An officer of DFAT who breaches these Acts may face a criminal or civil penalty, or both.
+The Privacy Act and the Australian Passports Act regulate how we use and disclose your personal information.
+An officer of the Department who breaches provisions in these Acts may face a criminal or civil penalty, or both.

-The information you give us when applying for a travel document is our primary source of information about you.
-DFAT may only use this information in accordance with its governing legislation, which includes establishing your eligibility for a passport by confirming your identity and citizenship.
+The information you provide when applying for a travel document may only be used or disclosed in accordance with the law.
+Purposes for which your personal information is used or disclosed include, but are not limited to, establishing your eligibility for a travel document by confirming your identity and citizenship details.

-The information may not be provided to other agencies or individuals except as allowed under the Privacy Act 1988, the Australian Passports Act 2005 or other relevant legislation.
+Your information may be disclosed to other entities or individuals only as allowed under the Australian Passports Act and the Privacy Act.

 Disclosure to assess eligibility

-To determine your eligibility for a passport, DFAT needs to verify the information you provide.
-Authorised officers may disclose your information to any agencies or individuals able to assist with verification.
+Authorised officers may disclose your information to entities or individuals able to assist us with verification of the information you provide in your application.
 These include:

 - the Australian Electoral Commission